claytonwramsey/chess-engines-class/hw3/README.md

 - `Vec` (the standard type)
   - `Vec::sort_by_cached_key` takes a function which creates a totally-ordered key from each of its elements and then sorts in ascending order by those keys.
+    Note that this function does _not_ return a new `Vec` and instead mutates the contents of the original vector!
 - `candidacy()` returns a heuristic candidacy for each move.
   High candidacies correspond to promising moves.